jasonsbeer/AmigaPCI/AmigaPCI_Hardware_Reference_Guide.md

 ### 3.4.6 Other local bus Port Signals

-**_CPUCONF** (Local Bus Card Configured) Output
+**_CPUCONF** (Local Bus Card Configure) Input
-This LVTTL signal is driven by AUTOCONFIG logic on the Local Bus Card.
-Indicates AUTOCONFIG devices on the Local Bus Card have been configured.
-AUTOCONFIG devices on the Local Bus Card are configured first.
-Once configured, asserting this signal allows devices on the AmigaPCI main board to be configured.
-In the absence of an AUTOCONFIG device, this may be left unconnected
+This LVTTL signal is driven by logic on the AmigaPCI.
+It indicates AUTOCONFIG devices on the Local Bus Card may now be configured.
+AUTOCONFIG devices on the Local Bus Card are always configured last.

 **_INT2** (Amiga Interupt 2) Output
 This TTL signal is driven by a target device on the Local Bus Card.
 Open drain.